-If the ruins on Phnom Bakheng aren’t the most spectacular of the Angkor sites it is certainly one of the most important historically and the view from the top of the hill on a clear day is truly spectacular.
+If the ruins of Bakheng Temple perhaps aren’t the most spectacular of the Angkor sites it is certainly one of the most important historically and the view from the top of the hill on a clear day is truly spectacular.

 You’ll have the place pretty much to yourself, the views will be tremendous and the hike up through the trees not so hot.
 The ruins are actually in surprisingly good condition considering it is one of the oldest sites in the area; further maintenance and consolidation work is on-going and the design, layout and astrological symbolism of Bakheng is more complex than most sites.